 At Envision, we hold ourselves to the highest possible standard.
 We voluntarily invite regular independent evaluation to ensure that we successfully address our clients' and families' unique needs.
 Across the 14 consecutive surveys offered since 1978, we received the highest possible scores from the Commission on the Accreditation of Rehabilitation Facilities (CARF).
-Envision is a dedicated, compassionate community that provides the best services to 1,200 individuals.
-We measure our success by clients' progress, as we help children and adults realize self-identified goals and objectives.
-Above all, Envision is an advocate for the developmentally disabled community.
+We measure our success by program participants' progress, as we help children and adults realize self-identified goals and objectives.
+Above all, Envision is an advocate for the disability community.
 We believe all individuals, given the right opportunities, are capable of achieving great breakthroughs and leading lives of choice, independence, and inclusion.

 Envision is a 501(c)(3) nonprofit social service organization that supports persons with intellectual and developmental disabilities of all ages and abilities.
 We support 1,200 individuals and families throughout Chicago.
 All donations to Envision are tax-deductible to the fullest extent allowable by tax law.

 Envision formed in 1964 from the merger of three grassroots organizations.
 These three groups were responsible for establishing Chicago’s first special education program (1950) and Chicago’s first vocational training program for adults with developmental disabilities (1961).

 Envision supports one of Chicago's most vulnerable populations: in addition to having a primary diagnosis of an intellectual or developmental disability, 92% of our clients come from or live in homes at or below the Federal Poverty Level, and approximately 50% have mild to severe physical disabilities as well.
 84% of our constituency are of minority ethnicities.

 Envision provides a wide array of home and community-based programs that benefit families, children, adults, and seniors.
 Our day programs, employment services, community living programs, foster care program, and mental health services promote choice, independence, and inclusion for individuals with disabilities.